Designing virtual simulations for pharmacy education

 • responsive menus

 The project originally planned for a single beta test 2 weeks before launch.
-I advocated for incorporating feedback earlier and more frequently, emphasizing that this approach would lead to a stronger user experience.
+I advocated for incorporating feedback earlier and more frequently.

 This led to conducting the first usability test on the first prototype, followed by a round of testing after each major iteration.

-We tested with non-pharmacy students to assess how well the module communicated to users without pharmaceutical backgrounds.
+We ran live, moderated usability sessions with non-pharmacy students to see how well the module communicated to users without a pharmaceutical background.
+Each session included follow-up questions to better understand their experience.

 Before: Participants felt overwhelmed and confused by frequent quiz interruptions